 Assigning your leads

-However you choose to bring in existing leads and add new leads in your Sell account, after they’ve been added, you can easily assign them to team members manually or automatically by using distribution pools (available in Sell Professional, Enterprise, and Elite).
+However you choose to bring in existing leads and add new leads in your Sell account, after they’ve been added, you can easily assign them to team members manually or automatically by using distribution pools (not available on the Team plan).

 You can also change the owner of a single or multiple leads using the Index and Table views in Lead smart lists.